rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/eks/_index.md

 ### Private-only API Endpoints

 If you enable private and disable public API endpoint access when creating a cluster, then there is an extra step you must take in order for Rancher to connect to the cluster successfully.
-In this case, a pop-up will be displayed with instructions on how to complete the setup.
+In this case, a pop-up will be displayed with a command that you will run on the cluster to register it with Rancher.
 Once the cluster is provisioned, you can run the displayed command anywhere you can connect to the cluster's Kubernetes API.

+There are two ways to avoid this extra manual step:
-Note: you can avoid this extra step by enabling both private and public API endpoint access on cluster creation.
+* You can create the cluster with both private and public API endpoint access on cluster creation.
 You can disable public access after the cluster is created and in an active state and Rancher will continue to communicate with the EKS cluster.
+* You can ensure that Rancher shares a subnet with the EKS cluster.
+Then security groups can be used to enable Rancher to communicate with the cluster's API endpoint.
+In this case, the command to register the cluster is not needed, and Rancher will be able to communicate with your cluster.
+For more information on configuring security groups, refer to the [security groups documentation](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html).

 ### Public Access Endpoints